Our heartfelt gratitude to Sugarcube Studios, for bringing our guides to life – designing a map for us and creating such joyful imagery to go with it!

 We’d encourage you to get your everyday toiletries – from shampoo through to shaving soap – in bar form, which means you totally avoid the plastic/aluminium bottles that liquid products usually come in!

-- Many places stock the popular Ethique range which includes shampoo bars, conditioner bars, shaving bars, deodorant bars, moisturiser bars, etc. (all of Ethique‘s bars come in home compostable packaging): Life Pharmacy North City, North City Shopping Centre, 2 Titahi Bay Road, Porirua City; Farmers, North City Shopping Centre, 2 Titahi Bay Road, Porirua City
+Many places stock the popular Ethique range which includes shampoo bars, conditioner bars, shaving bars, deodorant bars, moisturiser bars, etc. (all of Ethique‘s bars come in home compostable packaging): Life Pharmacy North City, North City Shopping Centre, 2 Titahi Bay Road, Porirua City; Farmers, North City Shopping Centre, 2 Titahi Bay Road, Porirua City

-- Check out local company Underground Soapery who make shampoo bars (among other things) – you can buy their products online, or find them at one of the markets in the Wellington region.
+Check out local company Underground Soaperywho make shampoo bars (among other things) – you can buy their products online, or find them at one of the markets in the Wellington region.

-- Get deodorant, dry shampoo, lip balm and/or sunscreen in compostable cardboard tubes.
+Get deodorant, dry shampoo, lip balm and/or sunscreen in compostable cardboard tubes.
 No.8 Essentials deodorant and lip balm is sold at Life Pharmacy North City, North City Shopping Centre, 2 Titahi Bay Road, Porirua City.

 Reusable Menstrual Products